timeplus-io/docs/docs/viz.md

 select * from car_live_data where speed > {{speed_limit}}
 ```

 The query editor will show a text input for the value of `speed_limit`.
-You can put a value and run the parameterized query and turn it to a visualization and add to a new dashboard or an existing dashboard.
+You can put a value and run the parameterized query and turn it to a visualization and add it to a new dashboard or an existing dashboard.

 :::info